HaakFab/DIS08_2223/README.md

 ### Concepts
 To illustrate different possible concepts on varying levels of complexity, we give you a two concepts in this example:

-#### simple: Using the BaumCloud dataset, we visualise the most poplar trees for each Bundesland (federated state) as pie charts.
+#### more comples: Using the BaumCloud dataset, we visualise the most poplar trees for each Bundesland (federated state) as pie charts.
 This allows to judge, what types of trees grow best/traditionally in what parts of Germany, for example to select a tree for your garden or street, if you are a local community planer.
 This task can be implemented using relatively simple python approaches (f.e., exclusively using Pandas).
+However: you need to find a way, to find the Bundesland for the corresponding coordinates of the trees.

 #### complex: Implementation of a tool, that allows selecting a type of tree and showing the nearest trees of that type based on a geo location or show all trees of selected categories (e.g., fruits) in a certain radius.
 This more complex implementation leverages python geo-modules such as geoPandas to give a service similar to [mundraub.org](https://mundraub.org/).